 Anti-EGFR agents have a specific adverse effect profile primarily involving skin toxicities.
 Electrolyte abnormalities also occur with these agents, especially magnesium-wasting syndrome.
 Cetuximab is associated with an infusion reaction caused by the immunogenicity of the chimeric antibody.
 The most prominent adverse effects of anti-EGFR agents are skin lesions (e.g., acneiform eruption, paronychial inflammation) and hair abnormalities (including a marked increase in the length of eyelashes).
-These are sometimes doselimiting complications that, while not fatal, can greatly interfere with patients' quality of life.
+These are sometimes dose-limiting complications that, while not fatal, can greatly interfere with patients' quality of life.
 The development of skin toxicities (particularly more intense reactions) has actually been associated with better outcomes of cetuximab and panitumumab.
-Preliminary evidence shows benefit with use of a pre-emptive prophylactic skin treatment regimen of skin moisturizers, sunscreen, topical steroids, and doxycycline [225].
+Preliminary evidence shows benefit with use of a pre-emptive prophylactic skin treatment regimen of skin moisturizers, sunscreen, topical steroids, and doxycycline [237; 347].
+The risk of high-grade skin toxicity tends to be elevated for patients in which treatment duration is longer [348].